-Nobel University uses the following conversions: Quarter Units X .667= Semester Units Quarter units are converted to semester units by multiplying the quarter units by .667.
+Nobel University uses the following conversions: Quarter Units X.667= Semester Units Quarter units are converted to semester units by multiplying the quarter units by .667.
 The resulting figure is not rounded.
 Only the first two digits to the right of the decimal point are used.
-Example: 25 quarter units x .667 = 16.675 semester units = 16.67 semester units (NOT 16.68 or 17.0)
+Example: 25 quarter units X.667 = 16.675 semester units = 16.675 semester units = 16.675 semester units (NOT 16.68 or 17.0)

 The same formula and rules are used to convert quarter grade points to semester grade points.
 Semester units are converted to quarter units by multiplying quarter units by 1.5.
 The resulting figure is not rounded.
 Only the first two digits to the right of the decimal point are used.
-Example: 25 semester units x = 37.50 quarter units (NOT 38.0)
+Example: 25 semester units x 1.5 = 37.50 quarter units (NOT 38.0)